molily/molily.de/_posts/2023-04-21-ecmascript-modules.md

 ## Dynamic imports

 There is one missing piece in the puzzle: We still want to split the bundle into smaller chunks and load them lazily when the page actually needs the JavaScript code.
 Static imports load code eagerly.
-Without any dynamic imports, bundlers like Webpack and Rollup emit one gigantic JavaScript file even when an individual page just needs a tiny fraction of JavaScript.
+Bundlers like Webpack and Rollup would emit one gigantic JavaScript file even when an individual page just needs a tiny fraction of JavaScript.

 Enter dynamic imports.
 In addition to static, declarative import statements, ECMAScript 11 (2020) introduces [dynamic, programmatic import calls](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import). `import()` is a function that expects the URL of the script and returns a promise: